gniquyij/satsie/README.md

 a tool to manage your subscriptions.

-SA TSIE is the pronounciation of "萨尖" in Shanghainese, which means sharp.
+SA TSIE is the pronounciation of "飒尖" in Shanghainese, which means sharp.
 Wish it sharp enough to figure out the change.

 ## why not other RSS tools in the market